-This scholarship is underwritten by the Dr. Brant Lee Doty Fund for Higher Christian Education.
-Money is designated to this fund by contributors giving in memory of Dr. Brant Lee Doty, former Chancellor of Any student may apply for this the College. scholarship after he or she has applied for all other available scholarships and grants at GLCC.
+This scholarship is underwritten by the DR. BRANT LEE DOY FUND FOR HIGHER CHRISTIAN EDUCATION.
+Money is designated to this fund by contributors giving in memory of Dr. Brant Lee Doty, former Chancellor of the College.
+Any student may apply for this scholarship after he or she has applied for all other available scholarships and grants at GLCC.
 The Scholarship is awarded at the discretion of the President upon recommendation of the Scholarship Committee.